r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/patches/)

-These patches are not applied automatically by R-devel (they are sometimes applied automatically by experimental "ucrt3" builds).
-Most of the few changes were changed linking orders due to library updates.
+These patches are not applied automatically by R-devel nor any released version of R (they are sometimes applied automatically by experimental "ucrt3" builds).
+Most of the few changes were changed linking orders due to library updates, or updates for Windows/aarch64.
 As the packages get updated, these patches are eventually moved away also to `old_patches`.

 ### Linking to pre-built static libraries